jemunro/wehi-nextflow-training/module_2/README.md

 ## 2.6 Publishing Outputs
 * Open [rna_seq_3.nf]('rna_seq_3.nf') and take a look.
 * Here we have added a process `PLOT_TPM`.
-This process is an R script takes RNA seq quantification results and creates a plot:
+This process is an R script that takes RNA seq quantification results and creates a plot:
     ```nextflow
     process PLOT_TPM {
         container 'rocker/tidyverse:4.1.3'